La Rue, Wisconsin

 La Rue is a small unincorporated community in the town of Freedom, in Sauk County, Wisconsin, United States.
 It is located on a spur line of the former Chicago and North Western Railway.
-Heritage railway excursions from the Mid-Continent Railway Museum, in North Freedom, Wisconsin, go through La Rue.
+Heritage railway excursions from the Mid-Continent Railway Museum, in North Freedom, pass through La Rue.

 The community was named for W. G. La Rue, who held local mining interests.